 Making matters worse, these healthy choices become increasingly difficult to make when money is tight.
 To help you stick to your eating plan without breaking the bank, frugal living expert Jonni McCoy has provided the following tips for eating healthy on a budget.

 - Limit red meat in favor of healthier and less expensive sources of protein.
-Eat fish at least twice a week, especially fish high in omega 3 fatty acides that are good for the heart, such as salmon, trout, and herring.
-Unsalted nuts and beans have a lot of protein also, but make sure you review the salt content and eat appropriate portions since nuts tend to be high in fat.
+Eat fish at least twice a week, especially fish high in omega 3 fatty acids that are good for the heart, such as salmon, trout, and herring.
+Unsalted nuts and beans have a lot of protein also, but make sure you review the salt content and eat appropriate portions since nuts tend to be high in calories.

 - Enjoy frozen vegetables and fruit.
 They are just as satisfying, and typically just as healthy, as fresh produce.
 Just make sure to check the nutrition facts to confirm that no extra sugar or salt was added.

 - Avoid eating out, as most restaurants come with extra large portions and extra large price tags.
-And options at fast food restaurants are typically loaded with excess fat, salt and sugar.
+And options at fast food restaurants are typically loaded with excess saturated fat, salt and sugar.

 - Eat before you go shopping.
 Going to the grocery store on an empty stomach will leave you more likely to buy on impulse.